The Pause Paradox: Myths About Productivity We Need To Stop Believing

 How do you know if your breaks are recharging or draining?

 You can ask yourself this question: “Am I utilizing my mind to process too much information around me?”
 If you said yes, your pause is going to leave you feeling depleted.

 Which activities fall into this category?
 Activities like reading, calling a friend, or scrolling on social media may be great ways to spend your free time, but they are not energizing pauses.

-Pauses that will recharge you include meditation, mindfulness, going on a walk, stretching, or literally just sitting in silence for a moment.
+Pauses that will recharge you include meditation, mindfulness, going on a walk, stretching, or literally just sitting in silence for a moment with focused breath.

 We can use the word pause as an acronym to help us pause intentionally during the day.